harisonkhlil/harisonkhlil/content/post/Hello Hugo/index.md

 # Hello Hugo

+{{< quote author="Hugo" source="Hugo Website" url="https://gohugo.io/">}}
-> The world’s fastest framework for building websites.
+The world's fastest framework for building website

->
->  — Hugo
+Hugo is one of the most popular open-source static site generators.
+With its amazing speed and flexibility, Hugo makes building websites fun again.
+{{< /quote >}}

 ## 阅前提要